krayzpipes/trickt/README.md

 `trickt` outputs strings as byte strings so you can see if there are goofy characters visually.

+You can pass a file path to read and decode or decode a string directly.

 **Base64**

 - By default, this only matches base64 strings that are 32 characters in length (not including padding)